Strictification of $\infty$-Groupoids is Comonadic: The Quillen Adjunction

 \begin{definition} Let $\alpha: \Delta^n \to X$ and $\beta: \Delta^n \to X$ be thin simplices of the algebraic Kan complex $X$.
 We call $\alpha$ and $\beta$ \textit{co-thin} if there is a map $\Lambda^{n}_k \to X$ such that $\alpha$ and $\beta$ make the lifting diagram

 commute. \end{definition} In other words, two thin simplices are co-thin if they share a horn. \begin{lemma} Let $f: X \to Y$ be a map of algebraic Kan complexes.
 Then $f$ preserves thin simplices.
-In particular, if $\alpha$ and $\beta$ are co-thin in $X$, then $f\alpha$ and $f\beta$ are co-thin in $Y$. \end{lemma} \begin{proof} Since $f$ is a map of simplicial sets, $f\alpha$ and $f\beta$ will share a horn, so it remains only to show that they are both thin.
-We do this inductively, checking that conditions (1)-(3) in the definition of thinness are preserved by $f$: \begin{enumerate} \item if $\alpha$ is degenerate, so is $f\alpha$ since $f$ is a map of simplicial sets. \item if $\alpha$ is a distinguished filler, then so is $f\alpha$, since $f$ is a map of algebraic Kan complexes. \item if $\alpha$ is a composition of the thin simplices $\alpha_0,...,\alpha_n$, then $f\alpha$ is a composition of $f\alpha_0,...,f\alpha_n$ (because $f$ is a map of algebraic Kan complexes) and each of these is thin by the inductive hypothesis. \end{enumerate} \end{proof} We can recast our definition of simplicial T-complexes in terms of thinness: \begin{lemma} An algebraic Kan complex is a simplicial T-complex (with thin simplices the distinguished fillers) if and only if it has no distinct, co-thin simplices. \end{lemma} \begin{proof} This follows directly from the definitions. \end{proof} \begin{lemma} The inclusion $\ualg: \stcom \to \algkan$ is fully faithful. \end{lemma} \begin{proof} For $X,Y \in \stcom$, a map $X \to Y$ is a map of underlying simplicial sets which preserves the thin simplices.
-By \ref{lem:thin-preserved}, all maps $\ualg(X) \to \ualg(Y)$ are of this form. \end{proof} Given this setup, we construct our left adjoint as follows: for $X \in \text{AlgKan}$, let $X_1$ be the colimit of the diagram with $X$ and an object $\Delta^n$ for every pair of co-thin maps $\alpha$ and $\beta$, with the two maps $\alpha,\beta : \Delta^n \to X$.
+In particular, if $\alpha$ and $\beta$ are co-thin in $X$, then $f\alpha$ and $f\beta$ are co-thin in $Y$. \end{lemma} \begin{proof} Since $f$ is a map of simplicial sets, if $\alpha$ and $\beta$ share a horn, then $f\alpha$ and $f\beta$ will share a horn, so it remains only to show that $f$ preserves thin simplices.
+We do this inductively, checking that conditions (1)-(3) in the definition of thinness are preserved by $f$: \begin{enumerate} \item if $\alpha$ is degenerate, so is $f\alpha$ since $f$ is a map of simplicial sets. \item if $\alpha$ is a distinguished filler, then so is $f\alpha$, since $f$ is a map of algebraic Kan complexes. \item if $\alpha$ is a composition of the thin simplices $\alpha_0,...,\alpha_n$, then $f\alpha$ is a composition of $f\alpha_0,...,f\alpha_n$ (because $f$ is a map of algebraic Kan complexes) and each of these is thin by the inductive hypothesis. \end{enumerate} \end{proof} We can recast our definition of simplicial T-complexes in terms of thinness: \begin{lemma} An algebraic Kan complex is a simplicial T-complex (with thin simplices as in definition \ref{dfn:thin-simplices}) if and only if it has no distinct, co-thin simplices. \end{lemma} \begin{proof} This follows directly from the definitions. \end{proof} \begin{lemma} The inclusion $\ualg: \stcom \to \algkan$ is fully faithful. \end{lemma} \begin{proof} For $X,Y \in \stcom$, a map $X \to Y$ is a map of underlying simplicial sets which preserves the thin simplices.
+By \ref{lem:thin-preserved}, all maps $\ualg(X) \to \ualg(Y)$ are of this form. \end{proof} Given this setup, we construct our left adjoint as follows: for $X \in \algkan$, let $X_1$ be the colimit of the diagram with $X$ and an object $\Delta^n$ for every pair of co-thin maps $\alpha$ and $\beta$, with the two maps $\alpha,\beta : \Delta^n \to X$.
 More succinctly, let $I$ be an indexing set for all pairs $(\alpha_i, \beta_i)$ of co-thin simplices in $X$.
-Then $X_1$ is the coequalizer (in \text{AlgKan}) of the diagram
+Then $X_1$ is the coequalizer (in $\algkan$) of the diagram